About

 At Venue

-Enjoy this hands-on workshop from Aerospace Bristol where your students will explore different materials used to make aircrafts past and present.
+Enjoy this workshop from Aerospace Bristol where your students will explore potential developments in the future of aerospace.

 KS3